-Cold Snow Forest Climates (D)
+Snow Forest Climates (D)

-Cold snow forest climates! occur in the large ; continental area in the I northern hemisphere between 40 -70 north latitudes in Europe, j Asia and North America.
+Cold snow forest climates occur in the large continental area in the hemisphere northern between 40°-70° north latitudes in Europe,

+Asia and North America.
 Cold snow forest climates are divided into two types:

-- 1. Df- cold climate with humid winter;

-- 2. Dw- cold climate with dry winter.

-- 3. The severity of winter is more pronounced in higher latitudes.
+- (ii) Dw- cold climate with (ii)dry winter. - The severity of winter is (iii) more pronounced in higher latitudes.